 The brake drums are important for the following reasons:

-- One of the most important safety-related car elements is the brake drum.
+One of the essential safety-related car elements is the brake drum.
 It has a long service life and is relatively low-wear.
-However, if the wear limit is surpassed (the inner diameter exceeds the legal limit) or other damage (such as the wheel bearing) happens, reliable braking is no longer possible.
+However, if the wear limit is surpassed (the inner diameter exceeds the legal limit) or another damage (such as the wheel bearing) happens, reliable braking is no longer possible.

-- One brake drum provides a friction pair that slows the wheel's rotation with the brake shoe.
-The brake drum is also responsible for collecting and releasing heat generated while braking.
+One brake drum provides a friction pair that slows the wheel's rotation with the brake shoe.
+The brake drum also collects and releases heat generated while braking.
 This is especially significant as the friction between the braking drum and the brake shoe lining decreases as the temperature rises.

 Benefits of Brake Drums